zeldin/super-reu/docs/m64conv.md

    work well due to badlines.
 Rates of 12000 Hz and below result in all audio data fitting within the header block (file size is unaffected by audio).
 The default target audio sample rate is 16000 Hz.

+`-v` _volume_

+   Volume gain

+   If specified, the input volume will be multiplied by this number.
+   Output values are clipped to the maximum value.

 `-m`